Find a Pest Control Professional

 National Pest Management Association reminds homeowners to prepare homes this winter

-FAIRFAX Va. - According to a new survey by the National Pest Management Association (NPMA), rodents, the most common winter pest, have at one time or another been a problem for nearly one-third (29 percent) of Americans.
+FAIRFAX, Va.
+(January 6, 2014) – According to a new survey by the National Pest Management Association (NPMA), rodents, the most common winter pest, have at one time or another been a problem for nearly one-third (29 percent) of Americans.
 The survey also found nearly half of the infestations occurred in the fall and winter months, and most often in the kitchen.

 "Rats and mice are commensal rodents and have been sharing our food and shelter for centuries, spreading disease, destroying food and property," noted Missy Henriksen, vice president of public affairs for the NPMA.
 "To prevent these unwanted pests from using our homes as shelter to ride out the chilly winter months, we advise homeowners to rodent-proof their homes now."